-The first disbursement date for the Consolidation loan, or the application receipt date, establishes the terms and conditions for every loan servicing record established under a single promissory note for the borrower.
+The disbursement date for the first loan, or the application receipt date, establishes the terms and conditions for every loan servicing record established under a single promissory note for the borrower.
 For loan guarantee purposes, the single Consolidation loan application and promissory note represents a single Consolidation loan.
 The lender must ensure that all servicing aspects for the multiple portions of the loan remain synchronized.
-Failure to establish and maintain a single repayment schedule, first and next payment due date, and to consistently apply deferment, forbearance, and loan discharge provisions may result in the loss of the entire loan's guarantee.
-(See Subsection 14.1.E
+Failure to establish and maintain a single repayment schedule, first and next payment due date, and to consistently apply deferment and forbearance or loan discharge provisions may result in the loss of the entire loan's guarantee.
+(See Subsection 14.1.E Violations and Cures Associated with Unsynchronized Servicing of a Consolidation Loan with Multiple Loan Records.)